What is Multi-Factor Authentication (MFA)?

 What is Managed Multi-Factor Authentication?

-MFA can be managed at the Account Level but the Account Owner who can enforce it centrally for all other users on the account.
+MFA can be managed at the Account Level by the Account Owner who can enforce it centrally for all other users on the account.
 This provides an efficient and easy way to uphold best practice for access management in your zkipster account.

 Please note: MFA is available on the user level within an account for all plans, but can only be managed and enforced at Enterprise level.